telefonicaid/iot-activation/tutorials/Arduino_AWS.md

 ![pic](pictures/MQTT/MQTTFX_Broker_Connect.png)

-3. Now that you are connected to the broker, you need to subscribe to the topics to know the state of the shadow: accepted and rejected.
+3. Now that you are connected to the broker, you need to subscribe to the topics accepted and rejected.

-Every time a message is published in the topic to update the shadow, you can check in these topics if the message has been **accepted** or **rejected**.
+When a message is published,
+you can check in these topics if the message has been **accepted** or **rejected**.
 ```
 $aws/things/MyDevice/shadow/update/accepted